 By building a caring community of support, where success is expected and achievable together, we believe our EVkids and their EVcorps tutors will become integral parts of a more socially just and compassionate world.

-EVkids was founded as “Earthen Vessels” in 1980 by Marie-Claude and Brian Thompson as a faith-based response to childhood poverty in Boston.
+EVkids is a 501(c)(3) charitable organization, founded as “Earthen Vessels” in 1980 by Marie-Claude and Brian Thompson as a faith-based response to childhood poverty in Boston.
 Rooted in the Catholic tradition of social justice, the Thompsons began by bringing small groups of low-income Boston youth to Vermont each summer to spend two weeks at a time hiking, swimming, and learning to build a safe and supportive community together.
 In 1985, EVkids added a Boston-based tutoring and mentoring program during the school year to address the stark academic challenges faced by underserved children and teens in Boston.
 That first school year, EVkids matched eight Dorchester students 1-on-1 with college tutors recruited through the Harvard Catholic Center, and fostered a robust community of support through year-round family engagement and professional education advocacy.
-With additional partnerships at other local colleges including Boston College, Tufts University, UMass Boston, and Northeastern University by the 2019-2020 school year EVkids had expanded to 110 academic mentoring pairs meeting once a week after school at four EVkids tutoring sites in Dorchester and Roxbury to build their academic and personal skills.
+With additional partnerships at other local colleges including Boston College, Tufts University, UMass Boston, and Northeastern University by the 2021-2022 school year EVkids had expanded to 130 academic mentoring pairs meeting once a week after school at four EVkids tutoring sites in Dorchester and Roxbury (and one permanently virtual site) to build their academic and personal skills.